 higher court review the decisions made by a trial judge on issues that

-relate to that judges application of the law.
-Usually this includes the
+relate to that judge's application of the law.
+Usually this includes:

-courts’ rulings on motions to suppress evidence, motions in limine,
+- The courts’ rulings on motions to suppress evidence

-and objections made by counsel in pre-trial and trial proceedings.
-Most
+- Objections made by counsel in pre-trial and trial proceedings

-individuals who entered into pleas will not be able to file appeals, unless
+Most individuals who entered into pleas will not be able to file appeals,

 Habeas Relief to the Florida Supreme Court